dhbwstudienarbeit2019/frontend/frontend/src/assets/functions/ackley-function/README.md

 ## Foundations

-- In mathematical optimization, the Ackley function is a non-convex function used as a performance test problem for optimization algorithms.
+- In mathematical optimization, the Ackley Function is a non-convex function used as a performance test problem for optimization algorithms.
 - N-dimensional function that has a large number of local minima but only one global minimum.

 | Attribute              | Name          |